cyberlord8/intervalometer/README.md

         ~MIR - Sets the mirror lift delay (must match camera setting) ~RUN - Starts the exposure sequence using the prescribed values ~STP - Stops the exposure sequence
+        ~RST - Stops the exposure sequence and resets the variables to default

 2. Push button starts and stops exposure sequence, check code for pin number.